thiennguyen93/fsc-utilities/content/docs/prologue/download.md

 - 1 gigahertz (GHz) or faster 32-bit or 64-bit processor.
 - 1 gigabyte (GB) RAM.
 - 10 MB available hard disk space.
-- Network card
+- Network card.

 ## Installation

-{{< alert icon="👉" text="FSC Utilities Plugin is a stand-alone application and can be run without the need for installation procedure" >}}
+FSC Utilities Plugin is a stand-alone application and can be run without the need for installation procedure.